 In this funny Christmas rhyme time game, players must come up with rhyming words for popular Christmas song lyrics.
 But watch out, don’t match someone else’s rhyme or yours won’t count!
 A Christmas game that’s fun for all ages!

 If you couldn’t tell from my many scavenger hunt clues, I like to rhyme.
+I mean I wrote an entire post on words that rhyme with you!
 I also like Christmas songs and coming up with new Christmas carol game ideas!

 This Christmas rhyme game is the newest in my series of Christmas games for the year, and it’s one of my personal favorites, along with this fun Christmas trivia game, well and of course Christmas name that tune.
 Okay, fine I really like all of my Christmas games!